 The Monitor article thus fails to ask the most important question when it comes to discipline: is this a purposeful misbehavior or a response to autonomic stress?
 If it is a response to stress, then any technique that blames a child’s intentions—will be ineffective.
 The reason?
 All techniques that degrade the social engagement system increase autonomic distress.
 The parenting programs mentioned in the article suggest time-outs when a child’s behaviors increase in severity or the child doesn’t respond to positive reinforcement.
 On the contrary, in the shift I’m proposing, when a child’s behaviors increase in severity, that’s a sign that the child needs more engagement and not less.

 I respectfully submit that many popular “evidence-based” parenting programs are working from a simplistic model that measures compliance and other easily tested outward signs of “progress” but leave out the child’s physiology.
 A child may look more compliant after a time out, but will likely also be more stressed internally.

 So what can we do to update parenting practices for behavior challenges?
 Replace them with tools that are inclusive of the human drive to feel safe.
 The message for teachers, administrators, and parents: Instead of trying to extinguish unwanted behaviors, we should shift our paradigm from behavioral compliance to physiological safety.
 As a clinician, I have found that the subconscious perception of threat underlies most challenging behaviors, and the solution isn’t through a time-out or “counting to three,” but through social engagement.
 As Alexander Van Hiejer says, “When a flower doesn’t bloom, you fix the environment in which it grows, not the flower.”

-I share more about how we can understand and support children with behavioral challenges in Beyond Behaviors.
+I share more about how we can understand and support children in my latest book, Beyond Behaviors.